stzoran1/socomec-mail-sender/readme.md

-# Socomec mail sender for LocalView
+# Socomec email sender for LocalView

 I faced issues with sending emails using the LocalView software from Socomec.
 The LocalView was not able to send emails using the SMTP server of my ISP so I decided to write this simple script which is running in background and watching changes of Socomes log files.